-Following the initial meeting with the Complainant (and the alleged victim, if not the Complainant), the Title IX Investigator will, if applicable, promptly determine the interim measures to be provided to the Complainant (and to the alleged victim, if not the Complainant).
-Such determination will be promptly communicated to the Complainant and/or alleged victim, as applicable (and in no event that later than the point at which it is communicated to the Respondent) and the Respondent.
+Following the initial meeting with the Complainant (and the alleged victim, if not the Complainant), the Title IX Coordinator, will, if applicable, promptly determine the interim measures to be provided to the Complainant (and to the alleged victim, if not the Complainant).
+Such determination will be promptly communicated to the Complainant and/or alleged victim, as applicable (and no later than the point at which it is communicated to the Respondent) and the Respondent.

-- Respondent's Initial Meeting with the Title IX Investigator.
-If the alleged victim wishes to pursue a formal or informal resolution through the University or if the University otherwise deems that a further investigation is warranted, as soon as is reasonably practicable after the Title IX Investigator's initial meeting with the Complainant (and if applicable, the alleged victim), the Title IX Investigator will schedule an initial meeting with the Respondent.
-During the initial meeting with the Respondent, the Title IX Investigator will, as applicable: - 1) Provide Respondent with a copy of the Complaint; - 2) Provide Respondent with a copy of this policy; - 3) Explain the University's procedures for formal resolution and informal resolution (mediation) of the Complaint: - 4) Explain the steps involved in a Sexual Misconduct investigation; - 5) Discuss confidentiality standards and concerns with the Respondent; - 6) Discuss non-Retaliation requirements with the Respondent;
+ii.
+Respondent's Initial Meeting with the Title IX Coordinator or Deputy Title IX Coordinator.
+If the alleged victim wishes to pursue a formal or informal resolution through the University or if the University otherwise deems that a further investigation is warranted, as soon as is reasonably practicable after the Title IX Coordinators or Deputy Title IX Coordinator's initial meeting with the Complainant (and if applicable, the alleged victim), the Title IX Coordinator or Deputy Title IX Coordinator will schedule an initial meeting with the Respondent.

+During the initial meeting with the Respondent, the Title IX Coordinator or Deputy Title IX Coordinator will, as applicable:

-- 7) Inform the Respondent of any interim measures already determined and being provided to the Complainant and/or the alleged victim (if not the Complainant) that directly affect the Respondent (e.g. changing his or her class schedule, or moving him or her to an alternate residence hall); - 8) Refer the Respondent to the Counseling Center or other resources, as appropriate; and - Discuss with the Respondent, as appropriate, possible interim measures that can be provided to the Respondent during the pendency of the investigative and resolution processes.
+- 1. Provide Respondent with a copy of the Complaint; - 2.
+Provide Respondent with a copy of this policy; - 3.
+Explain the University's procedures for formal resolution and informal resolution (mediation) of the Complaint; - 4.
+Explain the steps involved in a Sexual Misconduct investigation; - 5.
+Discuss confidentiality standards and concerns with the Respondent; - 6.
+Discuss non-retaliation requirements with the Respondent; - Inform the Respondent of any interim measures already determined and being provided to the Complainant and/or the alleged victim (if not the Complainant) that directly affect the Respondent (e.g. changing his or her class schedule, or moving him or her to an alternate residence hall); - 8.
+Refer the Respondent to the Counseling Center or other resources, as appropriate; and; - 9.
+Discuss with the Respondent, as appropriate, possible interim measures that can be provided to the Respondent during the pendency of the investigative and resolution processes.
 The University may implement such measures if requested, appropriate, and reasonably available, whether a formal Complaint has been filed or whether an investigation by either campus administrators or law enforcement agencies has commenced.

-(c) The Investigation.
+C. The Investigation.

-- (i) Upon receipt of the Complaint, the Title IX Investigator will promptly begin his or her investigation, taking steps such as: - 1) Conducting interviews with the Complainant, the alleged victim (if not the Complainant), the Respondent, and third-party witnesses and summarizing such interviews in written form; - 2) Visiting, inspecting, and taking photographs at relevant sites; and - 3) Where applicable, collecting and preserving relevant evidence (in cases of corresponding criminal complaints, this step may be coordinated with law enforcement agencies pursuant to a Memorandum of Understanding).
+- i.
+Upon receipt of the Complaint, the Title IX Investigator will promptly begin his or her investigation, taking steps such as: - 1.
+Conducting interviews with the Complainant, the alleged victim (if not the Complaint), the Respondent, and third-party witnesses and summarizing such interviews in written form; - 2.
+Visiting, inspecting, and taking photographs at relevant sites; and - 3.
+Where applicable, collecting and preserving relevant evidence (in cases of corresponding criminal complaints, this step may be coordinated with law enforcement agencies pursuant to a Memorandum of Understanding).

 Through the investigation, the Title IX Investigator will remain neutral.
-The Title IX Coordinator and Deputy Title IX Coordinators will receive annual training on issues related to sexual harassment, sexual assault, intimate partner violence, and stalking.
+The Title IX Coordinator, Deputy Title IX Coordinators, and Title IX Investigators will receive annual training on issues related to sexual harassment, sexual assault, intimate partner violence, and stalking.

-The Title IX Coordinator and Deputy Title IX Coordinators should obtain, where applicable, and where possible, the written consent of any third-party witnesses to the disclosure, as contemplated by this Policy, of any Personally Identifiable Information contained in the Complaint, the Investigative Report, and/or any other documents the disclosure of which is contemplated by this Policy in order to further the resolution of this Complaint.2
+The Title IX Coordinator, Deputy Title IX Coordinators, and Title IX Investigators should obtain, where applicable, and where possible, the written consent of any third-party witnesses to the disclosure, as contemplated by this Policy, of any Personally Identifiable Information contained in the Complaint, the Investigative Report, and/or any other documents the disclosure of which is contemplated by this Policy in order to further the resolution of this Complaint.